fournip1/JPAFBOARD/README.md

 When you click on *Refresh*, the PAF board scans the music directory and udpate the music database accordingly.

 > **What's behind the scene?**
 > The software reads the MP3 tags.
-The keywords are stored as a coma separated list
+The keywords are read as a coma separated list from the tag *comment*.
+Therefore, you may use an external tool to update accordingly the mp3 tags.
+I recommend

 ## You are a developper
 There was a bug invoking modules **ormlite.core** et and **ormlite.jdbc** simultaneously.